-BP Leadership Crisis - follows evolving financial market trends and investor reaction across Wall Street.
+BP Leadership Crisis - part of daily Wall Street coverage tracking market trends and investor reaction.
 BP has dismissed chairman Albert Manifold, marking the third senior executive departure from the troubled British energy company in three years.
 The move signals continued instability at the board level as the company grapples with strategic shifts and investor confidence challenges.

 Live News